Poisson Midpoint Method for Log Concave Sampling: Beyond the Strong Error Lower Bounds: Proof of Lemma

-We will use Lemma~\ref{specializedCLT}, which is a specialization of Lemma~\ref{Zhai}.
-We check that the proof in [Lemma 1.6, \cite{zhai2017highdimensionalcltmathcalw2distance}] does not require $n$ to be an integer and state the following: \begin{lemma}[Lemma 1.6, \cite{zhai2017highdimensionalcltmathcalw2distance}] Let $n >0$ and let $Y$ be an $\mathbb R^k$ valued random variable with mean $0$, covariance $\Sigma/n$ and $\|Y\| \leq \frac{\beta}{\sqrt n}$ almost surely.
-For $t \geq 0$, let $Z_t$ denote a Gaussian of mean 0 and covariance $t\Sigma$ independent of $Y$.
-Let $\sigma_\text{min}^2$ denote the smallest eigenvalue of $\Sigma$.
-Then, for any $n \geq \frac{5\beta^2}{\sigma_\text{min}^2},$ we have \end{lemma} We note that the following Lemma is similar in form and proof to Lemma 7 of \cite{kandasamy2024poissonmidpointmethodlangevin}. \begin{lemma} Let $V$ be a random vector in $\bR^d$ satisfying the following conditions: \begin{enumerate} \item $\|V\| \leq \beta$ a.s., $\e[V] = 0$, and $\e[VV^T] = \Sigma.$ \item $V$ lies in a one-dimensional subspace almost surely. \end{enumerate} Suppose the random vector $Z$ is distributed as $\mathcal{N}(0,\vI_d),$ and independent of $V$.
+We note that the following Lemma is similar in form and proof to Lemma 7 of \cite{kandasamy2024poissonmidpointmethodlangevin}. \begin{lemma} Let $V$ be a random vector in $\sR^d$ satisfying the following conditions: \begin{enumerate} \item $\|V\| \leq \beta$ a.s., $\e[V] = 0$, and $\e[VV^T] = \Sigma.$ \item $V$ lies in a one-dimensional subspace almost surely. \end{enumerate} Suppose the random vector $Z$ is distributed as $\mathcal{N}(0,\vI_d),$ and independent of $V$.
 Let $\nu = \text{Tr}(\Sigma),$ Then, \end{lemma} \begin{proof} These distributions are the same along all directions perpendicular to $V.$ We couple those directions identically.
 Let $V'$ denote the projection of $V$ onto the direction spanned by itself, and $Z'$ denote a one-dimensional Gaussian.
 We get

 \end{proof}